Table of contents

 To generalize, Kanban swimlanes are mostly used to separate: task type or urgency, products, projects or clients, teams or company levels, iterations, or project phases.

-Swimlanes is important, but only one element of Kanban Methodology.
-Teamhood has published an Ultimate Kanban Guide which is a compact but complete e-book for Kanban principles, terminology and practices.
+Swimlanes are important, but only one element of Kanban Methodology.
+Teamhood has published an Ultimate Kanban Guide which is a compact but complete e-book for Kanban principles, terminology, and practices.
 Download our Ultimate Kanban Guide and become a Kanban Expert!

 In case a physical Kanban board is used, then you just draw horizontal lines to implement swimlanes.
 If you want a digital solution then a lot of software tools are missing swimlanes and cannot be treated as true kanban systems.
-Teamhood main power comes from full Kanban System and thus Teamhood offers even two levels of swimlanes to match any process or need.
-If you are interested to see Teamhood swimlanes in action, register for a Teamhood trial.
-You will also be able to leverage other powerful Kanban features such as Actionable agile metrics, WIP limits, blockers and many more.
+Teamhood’s main power comes from the full Kanban System and thus Teamhood offers even two levels of swimlanes to match any process or need.
+If you are interested to see Teamhood swimlanes in action, register for a free Teamhood account.
+You will also be able to leverage other powerful Kanban features such as Actionable metrics, WIP limits, blockers, and many more.

 Kanban System for High Performing Teams

-Visualize your work with flexible and scalable solution
+Visualize your work with Kanban swimlanes in Teamhood

 Anything you want.
 Kanban swimlanes is an additional tool for your Kanban board that allows you to separate and classify items for easier navigation.
 Thus, there are no limits on how you can use the Kanban swimlanes.